Audit Firm Scalebox

 A primary focus of the Scalebox is providing bespoke feedback to individual firms.

-We know that firms would like the Scalebox to be a ‘safe space’ for them to obtain FRC input, therefore, the Scalebox will operate on a general principle that information gathered during Scalebox activities will not be shared with any other party.
+We know that firms would like the Scalebox to be a ‘safe space’ for them to obtain FRC input, and therefore the Scalebox operates on a general principle that information gathered during Scalebox activities will not be shared with any other party.

 However, exceptions to this will need to be made where a disclosure is:

-• deemed by the FRC to be necessary in the public interest.
+- deemed by the FRC to be necessary in the public interest, or

 Public interest disclosures will be made only to the following:

-• the FRC’s Case Examiner or an RSB’s disciplinary team: for example, if the issues identified are considered to be of public interest in the context of taking action to address deficiencies in an individual audit (in relation to the ISAs or the Ethical Standard) or breaches of other requirements such as an RSB’s Code of Ethics.
+- the FRC’s Case Examiner or an RSB’s disciplinary team: for example, if the issues identified are considered to be of public interest in the context of taking action to address deficiencies in an individual audit (in relation to the ISAs or the Ethical Standard) or breaches of other requirements such as an RSB’s Code of Ethics; and

 Once a disclosure has been made, the information disclosed will be subject to the normal processes operated by the party to whom the disclosure has been made.
 For example, disclosures to the FRC’s Case Examiner may then be referred to the FRC’s Conduct Committee to determine whether an investigation should be opened.